BlockSigner/cove/site/content/english/_index.md

 {{< content >}}
 {{% heading %}}
-# If you sign with Skribble <br class="hide-for-mobile">you save time at work
+# If you sign with Skribble you save time at work
 {{% /heading %}}
 {{< /content >}}